 Another advantage of VR in training is that the employer can receive measurable data on each employee’s performance, with the ability to set benchmarks and analyse the progress an individual has made over time.
 As a result, employees can receive immediate feedback on their performance and set targets to work towards, allowing them to implement what they have learned at a much faster rate.

 With the ability to transport users to realistic, risk-reduced work scenarios, employees can learn the skills and procedures attached to the role whilst also being actively engaged in the learning process.

-The goal of the VR training is to create realistic workplace experiences and allow employees to take risks while working in demanding environments.
-Not surprisingly, some first industries that committed to using virtual reality for job training include healthcare and aviation, but VR is branching out into retail, hospitality and other industries
+The goal of VR training is to create realistic workplace experiences and allow employees to take risks while working in demanding environments.
+Not surprisingly, some first industries that committed to using virtual reality for job training include healthcare and aviation, but VR is branching out into retail, hospitality, and other industries.

-Virtual reality allows patients to completely immerse themselves in the designed experiences, reducing the chronic pain, phobias and anxiety symptoms.
-It is also commonly used in training of medical staff, which could now learn and practice in the fully interactive, yet very realistic, environment without putting the lives at risk.
+Virtual reality allows patients to completely immerse themselves in the designed experiences, reducing chronic pain, phobias, and anxiety symptoms.
+It is also commonly used in the training of medical staff, which could now learn and practice in a fully interactive, yet very realistic, environment without putting their lives at risk.

 A 2011 study from Iowa State University published in the Welding Journal found that welding students who used VR for at least half their training performed better “across four distinctive weld qualifications” than students who received only traditional training.